elementary/website/docs/code/reference.md

     /* NOT OK as this approach requires a check for null */ (widget as Gtk.Entry).max_width_chars
+## Use of '=' in place of 'set'

+In places or operations where you would otherwise use 'set' , you should make use of '=' instead.

+For example , instead of using

+         set_can_focus(false);

+you should use

+         can_focus = false;

 ## Vala namespaces {#vala-namespaces}

 Referring to GLib is not necessary.
 If you want to print something: